Ask a NextGen Homeschooler: Do You Homeschool During The Summer?

 How about you?
 What learning takes place in your home during the summer months?
 If you take a traditional summer break, how do you find it benefits your family?
 If you don’t, what type of schooling do you do in the summer?
 Let us know in the comments below.

-9 Replies to “Ask a NextGen Homeschooler: Do You Homeschool During The Summer?”
+6 thoughts on “Ask a NextGen Homeschooler: Do You Homeschool During The Summer?

 1. Great thoughts!
 I have great intentions of doing more summer school every year.
 A lot depends on my husband who has most of the summer off work, however.
 When he makes plans, we have to go with them. 🙂 I am having the kids do Summer Bridge workbooks this year.